rancher/elemental-toolkit/docs/content/en/docs/Creating derivatives/creating_bootable_images.md

 weight: 2
 date: 2017-01-05
 description: >
-  This document describes the requirements to create standard container images that can be used for `cOS` deployments
+  This document describes the requirements to create standard container images that can be used for `Elemental` deployments
 ---

 ![](https://docs.google.com/drawings/d/e/2PACX-1vSmIZ5FTInGjtkGonUOgwhti6DZnSoeexGmWL9CAmbdiIGtBGnzDuGNj80Lj_206hP0MOxQGpEdYFvK/pub?w=1223&h=691)

-A derivative is a simple container image which can be processed by the cOS toolkit in order to be bootable and installable.
-This section describes the requirements to create a container image that can be run by `cOS`.
+A derivative is a simple container image which can be processed by the Elemental toolkit in order to be bootable and installable.
+This section describes the requirements to create a container image that can be run by `Elemental`.

 ## Requirements
 {{<image_right image="https://docs.google.com/drawings/d/e/2PACX-1vQBfT10W88mD1bbReDmAJIOPF3tWdVHP7QE9w7W7ByOIzoKGOdh2z5YWsKf7wn8csFF_QGrDXgGsPWg/pub?w=478&h=178">}}